 Criticism & Controversies of the cities infrastructure

-Regardless of how much technology put on the road, human drivers can possibly foul things up.
+Regardless of how much technology is put on the road, human drivers can possibly foul things up.
 We perhaps, also need to improve human behavior.